tasnimfateha/grayBall_Insertion/README.md

 Grey Ball Insertion is a computer vision and deep learning project that focuses on detecting, segmenting, and learning the placement of a grey reference ball within images.

+This project trains a deep learning model to generate a realistic grey ball patch for a real scene.
+The model uses both local scene context and global scene context, then predicts a 256×256 RGB ball region that can later be overlaid back into the image.

 The pipeline combines data preprocessing, segmentation using Segment Anything (SAM), and training a neural network model (U-Net with a MobileNet backbone) to understand spatial and visual characteristics of the ball in different scenes.

 This project is useful for tasks such as illumination estimation, scene understanding, and object-aware image processing.